TFC-Developers/skillzworld_public/Small of Shame.md

 `contain(substring, original)`

 ## The language
+The Small language is not a particularly bad one, but it has some questionable design decisions and strange syntax rules that are always waiting to trip the user.

 - You can't create constant arrays.
 This is valid (and is much like a `#define`):
 `const A = 123`